Table of Contents[Hide][Show]

-My family and I have been drinking raw milk for over 15 years.
+My family and I have been drinking raw milk for almost two decades.
 It is the only type of milk my three children have ever known.
 They also have never had antibiotics nor do they suffer from any allergies, asthma or other auto-immune ailments.
 I attribute this in large part to the healthy, unprocessed milk they have consumed their entire lives.
 This approach is in accordance with the child-rearing practices of numerous degenerative disease-free ancestral cultures.

 Raw milk is one of the most beneficial foods children can consume during their growing years, strengthening their immune system for life.
 The Journal of Allergy and Clinical Immunology published a study which found that “exposure to farm milk in early life and consumption of raw farm milk have been associated with a reduced asthma and atopy risk, and it has been suggested that this protection might be mediated through receptors of the innate immune system.”

 Not all raw milk is created equally.
 In other words, the living conditions of the dairy cows, what they eat, and the drugs (if any) they are subjected to can all greatly affect not just whether the raw milk is safe to consume, but also whether it is actually nutritious.

 Raw milk produced in the cities in the nineteenth and early twentieth centuries in America was so low in nutrition that it was actually bluish in color.
 This led the unscrupulous dairy owners to add chalk to the milk to fool customers by making it appear white.
 The reason for the low nutrition in this urban raw milk was that the cows were not grazing on green pasture.
 Instead, they were eating leftover distillery mash while being confined 24/7 in filthy, manure-ridden conditions. (source)